atreyasha/spp-explainability/docs/develop.md

         2.  add pseudocode for various segments -\> would help to cement certain concepts

+        3.  look out for misconception between tau and transition matrix symbol

-        3.  try to find literature-based justification for wildcard transition -\> if not use omega symbol to differentiate from the Kleene star symbol
+        4.  try to find literature-based justification for wildcard transition -\> if not use omega symbol to differentiate from the Kleene star symbol

-        4.  add detailed information on how hard SoPa++ model differs from SoPa related to transitions and other simplifications -\> motivate them using idea of explainable simplification
+        5.  add detailed information on how hard SoPa++ model differs from SoPa related to transitions and other simplifications -\> motivate them using idea of explainable simplification

-        5.  comb through terms and iron out usage of patterns vs. substrings vs. WFSAs -\> make these consistent and have them only refer to one consistent entity, also do not mix colloquial and technical terms
+        6.  comb through terms and iron out usage of patterns vs. substrings vs. WFSAs -\> make these consistent and have them only refer to one consistent entity, also do not mix colloquial and technical terms

-        6.  talk about GloVe embeddings, lowercasing and other important things
+        7.  talk about GloVe embeddings, lowercasing and other important things

-        7.  neural SoPa++ is a black-box (non-transparent) model, regex SoPa++ is a transparent model -\> need justifications from background concepts, might need significant text on this portion
+        8.  neural SoPa++ is a black-box (non-transparent) model, regex SoPa++ is a transparent model -\> need justifications from background concepts, might need significant text on this portion

-        8. SoPa++ uses explanation by simplification (globally) -\> need justification from background concepts -\> not much use of global in paper, but we can make our own arguments
+        9. SoPa++ uses explanation by simplification (globally) -\> need justification from background concepts -\> not much use of global in paper, but we can make our own arguments

-        9.  try to link as much as possible with the background concepts for models/explainability concepts
+        10. try to link as much as possible with the background concepts for models/explainability concepts

-        10. add github link to repo as a footnote
+        11. add github link to repo as a footnote

     3. Explainability